 Physical therapists use exercise, physical modalities, manual therapy approaches, assistive devices and lifestyle management to help individuals obtain maximal functional potential.
 The physical therapist is a health professional who contributes to the multidisciplinary team through patient evaluation, treatment planning and delivery, education, research and consultation in clinics, industry and the community.

-There are no pre-requisites to enter the professional Master’s Degree program.
 The academic/clinical program in physical therapy consists of seven consecutive semesters over 18 months, following a qualifying year consisting of professional and interprofessional education courses in physical therapy.
 Clinical experience is provided in the teaching hospitals of the Faculty of Medicine, McGill University, and other affiliated centers.
 The clinical affiliations completed over the 18 month program exceed 1,000 hours of clinic-based experience.
 The credit weighting for this program is 58 credits.

 Students may also enter an undergraduate BSc (Rehabilitation Science) program following a Quebec Collegial Program in Sciences or equivalent.
 Following graduation from this program, students may apply directly to the professional Master’s program without completing the qualifying year.